thecarp/dactyl-keyboard/doc/tutorial-1e.md

 ⤤ This is a bottom plate that will fit perfectly under Butty’s main body, but there’s a hole in it.
 This is because the tweaks we created in the last part of this tutorial cover the roof and walls, but they don’t tell the application precisely where to fill in the floor.
-We’re going fix that by adding another tweak, at the very bottom of `butty.yaml`.
+We’re going to fix that by adding another tweak, at the very bottom of `butty.yaml`.

 ```yaml